sergi/yui3-gallery/src/gallery-goya/readme.md

 independent of the other layers.
 A layer can have as many children as necessary, that will be drawn and animated in the context of the parent.

-Goya was heavily inspired and contains parts of [mojombo's primer](http://github.com/mojombo/primer) project:
+Goya was heavily inspired and contains parts of [mojombo's primer](http://github.com/mojombo/primer) project.

-Goya basics
+Basics
 ==============
 Include Goya script
 -------------------